gradio-app/gradio/guides/creating_a_chatbot.md

 The function also returns two values.
 We will display the list of responses using the dedicated `"chatbot"` component and use the `"state"` output component type for the second return value.

-Note that the `state` input and output components are not displayed.
+Note that the `"state"` input and output components are not displayed.

 ```python
 import gradio as gr